spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 (ii) a more complex expression constructed by combining smaller valid expressions using Boolean license operators.

-There shall not be any space between a license-id and any following `+`.
+There shall not be any space between a license-id and any following "+".
 This supports easy parsing and backwards compatibility.

-There shall be at least one space on either side of the operators `AND`, `OR`, and "WITH".
+There shall be at least one space on either side of the operators "AND", "OR", and "WITH".

 A license expression shall be on a single line, and shall not include a line break in the middle of the expression.

 ## Case sensitivity

-In SPDX-3, license expressions are completely *case-insensitive*.
+In SPDX 3, license expressions are completely *case-insensitive*.

-That includes the operators (`AND`, `OR`, `WITH`), the special identifiers (`NONE` and `NOASSERTION`), as well as the license identifiers, including the user-defined ones.
+That includes the operators ("AND", "OR", "WITH"), the special identifiers ("NONE" and "NOASSERTION"), as well as the license identifiers, including the user-defined ones.

 For example, the expressions `MIT AND NOASSERTION AND (BSD-3-Clause OR LicenseRef-Name)` and `mit aNd NoaSSerTion AnD (bSd-3-clausE OR licenseref-NAME)` are equivalent.